iltommi/qdb-documentation/source/api/nodejs.rst

       :param function callback(err, data): A callback or anonymous function with error and data parameters.

-  .. js:function:: remove (callback(err))

-      Removes the integer from the database.

-      :param function callback(err): A callback or anonymous function with error parameter.

   .. js:function:: add (int value, callback(err, data))

       Atomically increment the value in the database.

       :param int value: The value to add to the value in the database.
       :param function callback(err, data): A callback or anonymous function with error and data parameters.

-  .. js:function:: addTag (string tagName, callback(err))

-      Assigns the Integer to the specified tag.

-      :param string tagName: The name of the tag.
-      :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: removeTag (string tagName, callback(err))

-      Removes the Integer from the specified tag.
-Errors if the tag is not assigned.

-      :param string tagName: The name of the tag.
-      :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: hasTag (string tagName, callback(err))

-      Determines if the Integer has the specified tag.

-      :param string tagName: The name of the tag.
-      :param function callback(err): A callback or anonymous function with error parameter.

-  .. js:function:: getTags (callback(err, tags))

-      Gets an array of tag objects associated with the Integer.

-      :param function callback(err, tags): A callback or anonymous function with error and array of tags parameters.

-  .. js:function:: expiresAt (Date expiry_time)

-      Sets the expiration time for the Integer at a given Date.

-      :param Date expiry_time: A Date at which the Integer expires.

-  .. js:function:: expiresFromNow (int seconds)

-      Sets the expiration time for the Integer as a number of seconds from call time.

-      :param int seconds: A number of seconds from call time at which the Integer expires.

-  .. js:function:: getExpiry ()

-      Gets the expiration time of the Integer.
-A return Date of Jan 1, 1970 means the Integer does not expire.

-      :returns: A Date object with the expiration time.

 The `Set` class
 ^^^^^^^^^^^^^^^